-Setting up a passive exhaust ventilation system in marijuana grow tents provides the necessary heat, humidity, and fresh air control needed for most small and medium tent grows.
+Proper grow tent ventilation setup provides the heat, humidity, and fresh air control needed for most small and medium tent grows.

-Passive exhaust can also be used to cool lighting with a single inline fan, reducing the amount of equipment you need to purchase.
+Passive air intake ventilation also be used to cool lighting with a single inline fan, reducing the amount of equipment you need to purchase.
 Adding a carbon filter to reduce odors will ensure that your exhausted air won’t stink up your neighborhood and alert others to your grow.

 A second inline fan can be added to cool lights.
 For midsize and large tents, adding a small air intake fan for grow tents will ensure you can replace all the air you’re exhausting.

 Make sure to keep everything light proof.
 Additional control over ventilation rates can be attained with fan controllers, humidity controllers, and temperature controllers.

 Making sure your grow tent exhaust fans are setup correctly will help you dial in your growing environment to make sure you’re growing the best cannabis possible.